davidtstill/Sentiment_Analysis_DJIA/README.md

 # Model Summary
 Two different machine learning models
-- Random Forest using bag-of-words to represent text as bigrams (n=2)
+- Random Forest using bag-of-words to represent text as bigrams (n=2) represents the frequency of the tokens and we used n-grams for the model.
-- LSTM RNN using Tokenizer

-Models Used: LSTM with tokenizer vs. Random Forest with Bag of Words.
-Tokenization splits the string into tokens and gives us a sequence of tokens.
-Bag-of-words represents the frequency of the tokens and we used n-grams for the model.
+- LSTM RNN using tokenization to split the string into tokens Tokenization splits the string into tokens and gives us a sequence of tokens.

 # Data Cleanup & Exploration
 The most difficult part of the project was finding a good dataset.
 Initially we wanted to pull in news articles from an API but most of the popular, free APIs (News Api, Stock News API, Yahoo Finance API powered by Rapid API etc.) had limitations with how much data you could pull or how many API calls you were allowed to perform.
 We also tried to learn how to scrape the web to pull data from SeekingAlpha but the site prohibits news scraping (HTTP error 403).

+The Kaggle dataset fortunately was

 URL for Google CoLab: https://colab.research.google.com/drive/1Z8Sg5yBEaz8Z3iidxGxoqjKTyG0HBPmv?usp=sharing